WillAbides/benchdiff-action/README.md

 ### benchdiff_args

-Arguments for the benchdiff command.
+Arguments for the benchdiff command line.
+This action will run the command line `benchdiff <benchdiff_args>` after making some adjustments to the arguments (listed below).

 If `--base-ref` isn't present in the arguments, then `--base-ref <default branch>` will be added.